anthonymalumbe/anthonyml_portfolio/README.md

-# AnthonyML's Machine Learning Portfolio
+# Anthonyml's Data and AI Portfolio

 Welcome to my machine learning portfolio!
 Here you'll find a collection of projects, notebooks, and code related to various machine learning and data science topics.
 I'm passionate about leveraging data to solve real-world problems and explore exciting challenges in the field of artificial intelligence.